-Progression to MSc dissertations stage requires at least eight courses passed at grade D or better in Year 2, with an average in the best eight courses of at least 50%.
+Progression to MSc dissertation stage requires at least eight courses passed at grade D or better, with an average in the best eight courses of at least 50%.

 The Examiners reserve the right to exclude anyone who meets the minimum progression requirements but whom they consider to be unsuitable for project work.